 "The typical Donizetti soprano heroine requires range, power, agility, and expression, and we were pleased with all of these in Jessica Sandidge's Paolina.
 As with her other two triangle-mates, she started in a good place vocally and improved as the performance continued and she warmed up even more.
 She has a genuinely beautiful sound throughout her voice and is also a beautiful young woman."

 American Soprano Jessica Sandidge grew up in California, playing the violin and harp in orchestras through elementary school to her undergraduate degree, when she vehemently switched to singing opera.
 She has been described as having a "genuinely beautiful sound throughout her voice."
 Her repertoire includes Bel Canto, Verismo, and Contemporary operatic and concert works.
 She will return to the Metropolitan Opera for her second season, covering Sylvainne in The Merry Widow.
 Recent performances include the role of Margaret Hughes in Carlisle Floyd’s latest work, Prince of Players, which made its New York debut with Little Opera Theater of New York, a company she had previously sung with in Gluck’s rarely performed The Reformed Drunkard.
 Directly after that she joined the New Jersey Festival Orchestra as Violetta in their production of La Traviata in March.
 She recently joined New York's Heartbeat Opera as Micaëla in their production of Carmén this past May.
-This Fall she will make her role debut as Hannah Glawari in Léhar's The Merry Widow with The Muses Project in Hot Springs, Arkansas, as well as reprise the role of Mimì (La Bohème) with Opera at the Madison in Long Island New York.
+This Fall she made her role debut as Hannah Glawari in Léhar's The Merry Widow with The Muses Project in Hot Springs, Arkansas.
+She also reprised the role of Mimì (La Bohème) with Opera at the Madison in Long Island New York.
+She will make her St Petersburg Opera debut as Violetta (La Traviata) next Spring.

 Of her most recent performance as Mimì with Martina Arroyo's Prelude to Performance, Anthony Tommasini of the New York Times wrote: "...these young singers understand Puccini’s characters, especially Jessica Sandidge, who brings a melting soprano voice and vulnerability to Mimi, the winsome seamstress stricken with tuberculosis.”